Java 21 · Project Loom · Spring Boot 3.2+

 application.yml

-1# Spring Boot 3.2+ — ONE property enables virtual threads for Tomcat, @Async, @Scheduled
+1# Spring Boot 3.2+ — one property enables VTs for Tomcat, @Async, @Scheduled

 2spring: